EPFL-bADAboum/website/pages/goldbook.md

 <div class="stat-item">
   <div class="stat-text">
     It checks if the averages (means) of two groups are significantly different from each other.
 It works by comparing the difference between the group means relative to the variation within the groups.
 If the difference is large compared to the variation, the t-test suggests that the groups are likely different.
 This tests assumes the data is roughly normaly distributed.
+You can learn more about it <a href="https://fr.wikipedia.org/wiki/Test_de_Student#:~:text=En%20statistique%2C%20un%20test%20de,l'hypoth%C3%A8se%20nulle%20est%20vraie.&text=R%C3%A9gions%20de%20rejet%20au%20niveau,%C3%A0%207%20degr%C3%A9s%20de%20libert%C3%A9.">here</a>.
   </div>
 </div>